SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/14_Initialization.md

 }
 let beetsQuestion = SurveyQuestion(text: "How about beets?") beetsQuestion.ask()
-// 输出 "How about beets?"
+// 打印 "How about beets?"
 beetsQuestion.response = "I also like beets.
 (But not with cheese.)"
 ```